United States Business and Work Visa Options

-H-1B Work Permits For Specialty Occupations
+H1-B Work Permits for Specialty Occupations

 L-1 Visas For Transferring Workers

-If your company has offices overseas, it may become necessary to transfer workers from your company’s overseas office to a U.S. location, an L-1 visa can give certain existing employees the legal right to work in the U.S. for the same company, its affiliate or a subsidiary.
+If your company has offices overseas, it may become necessary to transfer workers to your U.S. locations.
+An L-1 visa can give certain existing employees the legal right to work in the U.S. for the same company, its affiliate, or a subsidiary.
 It can also be used to allow a foreign company to start up a domestic branch office.
 L-1 visas are granted to foreign workers who:

 Extraordinary Ability Work Visas

-Special Visas For Mexican And Canadian Citizens
+Special Visas for Mexican and Canadian Citizens

-Contact A Business / Work Immigration Attorney
+Contact a Business / Work Immigration Attorney